JasonHauk/DataExplorationLOL/README.md

 |   18-27  |  0.000000 | 5.263158  |
 |   27-36  |  0.000000 | 0.309598  |

 This pivot table seems to support my theory that supports focus on a more assist heavy playstyle.
 The pivot table is indexed by a range of assists that were obtained by the the luxes and then the columns split up mid and support.
 In each box is the percent of that position, which fit in that range of assists.
 For example, in the 0-9 row and in the middle column we have approx. 78.95, thus 78.95% of midlane lux got 0-9 assists.
 While a vast majority of midlane luxes got 0-9 assists, the supports saw a relatively close split between 0-9 and 9-18 assists.
-Once more, a majority of support lux got 9+ assists (the interval is left inclusive, right exclusive).
+With a majority of support lux getting 9+ assists (the interval is left inclusive, right exclusive) it seems that my theory about lux mid and lux sup simply having different roles in the game is pretty likely.

 ---